Williamsem/PhD_Thesis/README.md

 # PhD-Thesis

-This repo contains a copy of the working thesis
+This repo contains a copy of the thesis entitled: Linking predictive and prescriptive analytics for modelling healthcare services for frail and elderly patients.